erikrl2/SWE-web/README.md

 emrun SWE-App
 ```
 Or else manually host a local server using `python3 -m http.server` or `npx http-server` and open SWE-App.html in the browser.

+## Notes

+- The emsdk version used for cross compiling needs to be v3.1.74 or later
+- When switching target platform in the same build directory, you might need to clean the compiled bgfx shaders by calling `make -f Scripts/shader.mk clean`